splunk/observability-workshop/docs/module7/vo_getting_started.md

 * [Android](https://help.victorops.com/knowledge-base/android-devices-victorops/)

 Install the App and login, then refresh the Profile page and your device should now be listed under the devices section.
-Click the "Test push notification" button and confirm you recieve the test message.
+Click the `Test push notification` button and confirm you recieve the test message.

 #### Personal Calendar
 This link will enable you to sync your VictorOps on-call schedule with your calendar, however as you do not have any allocated shifts yet this will currently be empty.
 You can add it to you celendar by copying the link into your preferred appliction and seting it up as a new subscritpion.